 The Investment Manager will regularly engage with investee company management with respect to ESG issues.
 The engagement may be carried out through one-to-one regular conversation between the investee company and the Investment Manager, or if appropriate, together with other stakeholders of the investee company.
-In the case where an enhanced engagement is required, the Investment Manager may take more proactive action, such as voting against the investee company led resolutions including election of board members, communicating with the competent authority regulating the sound management structures, employee relations, remuneration of staff and tax compliance.
+In the case where an enhanced engagement is required, the Investment Manager may take more proactive action, such as voting against the investee company led resolutions including election of board members, communicating with the competent authority regulating the business of the investee company or collaborating on engagement with investors initiatives, in addition to the frequent communication with the investee company.